buehler/mcs-ubicomp/README.md

 ## Assignment 3: Decentralized Data Handling

-In this assignment, students interact with a SoLiD server, create their own Pod, share resources (data) with others, and create a Mixed Reality application that uses such resources.
+In this assignment, students interact with a Solid server, create their own Pod, share resources (data) with others, and create a Mixed Reality application that uses such resources.